 So visit the Kids’ Activities page to check out our outdoor play ideas for you and your child.
 No garden required!
 Today we explore some ways for your children to enjoy outdoor art activities in their neighbourhood.

-How to Get Creative in your Neighbourhood with Outdoor Painting Activities for Children
+Outdoor Painting Activities for Children

 Every child deserves the freedom to play no matter where they live.
 Think about the space around your home.
 Do you have a small driveway or yard?
 Maybe there’s a small piece of pavement in front of your home?
 Or a wall or fence?
 Or just a step?
 All of these places can be used as great outdoor painting spots for your kids.
 It just takes a bit of imagination – something that most kids have got plenty of.